ligato/docs/docs/user-guide/agentctl.md

 ### Docker Image Pull

 Agentctl is included in the official docker images for the VPP agent.
-The [Quickstart Guide](quickstart.md) covers the steps, in detail, from initial image pull to agentctl command execution.
+The [Quickstart Guide](quickstart.md) covers the steps from initial image pull to agentctl command execution.

-For convenience, here are the commands for image pull, start etcd, start VPP agent, and agentctl help.
+For convenience, use the following commands for image pull, start etcd, start VPP agent, and agentctl help:

 Pull the VPP agent image from dockerhub:
 ```